rogermiranda1000/WatchWolf-Tester/README.md

 # WatchWolf - Tester [![CodeFactor](https://www.codefactor.io/repository/github/rogermiranda1000/watchwolf-tester/badge/dev)](https://www.codefactor.io/repository/github/rogermiranda1000/watchwolf-tester/overview/dev)
 Responsable to send the commands to the rest of the WatchWolf system to test the desired plugin(s).
-For more information about WatchWolf check TODO.
+For more information about WatchWolf check the [WatchWolf website](https://watchwolf.dev/).

 The Tester is responsable of implementing WatchWolf Test's protocols.
 This concrete implementation will be developed using Java.